JuliaCI/BenchmarkTools.jl/doc/manual.md

 BenchmarkTools was created with the following workflow in mind:

-1. Define your benchmarks
+1. Define a benchmark suite
 2. Tune your benchmarks' configuration parameters (e.g. how many seconds to spend benchmarking, number of samples to take, etc.)
-3. Execute trials to gather data for characterizing the benchmarks' performance
+3. Execute trials to gather data that characterizes your benchmarks' performance
 4. Analyze and compare results to determine whether a code change caused regressions or improvements

 The intent of BenchmarkTools is to make it easy to do these 4 things, either separately or in order.